Heather - Manager

 Farm job coach support for some of his journey at Strive.

-Strive Cafe is constantly looking to support individuals with learning disability in diverse ways in addition to providing paid employment to cafe assistants.
+Additionally, Strive Cafe is constantly looking to support individuals with learning disability in diverse ways in addition to providing paid employment to cafe assistants.
 Please contact us if you know of partnership opportunities or individuals with a talent that we could support, like Sam below.

 Sam Kirimli Photography

 Sam is a local prize-winning photographer with autism who came to our attention visiting the cafe as a customer taking some stunning photographs.
-He enjoys working at Friary Gardens with the Parchment Trust.
+He enjoys working at Friary Gardeners with the Parchment Trust.
 Sam has won many photography awards including 'Best overall' for Mencap's national photography competition.

 We are delighted to promote his exceptional ability and offer him some work - many of the photos on this website have been taken by Sam.